jphafner/physicsReader/reader2/r2-02-RollCall.md

 To the early Greeks, these seemed two separate objects and each was given a name.

-The Evening Star, which always appeared in the west near the setting Sun, was named Hesperos (&ldquo;evening&rdquo; or &ldquo;west&rdquo;).
+The Evening Star, which always appeared in the west near the setting Sun, was named <em>Hesperos</em> (&ldquo;evening&rdquo; or &ldquo;west&rdquo;).
 The equivalent Latin name was Vesper.
-The Morning Star was named Phosphoros (&ldquo;light-bringer&rdquo;), for when the Morning Star appeared the Sun and its light were not far behind.
+The Morning Star was named <em>Phosphoros</em> (&ldquo;light-bringer&rdquo;), for when the Morning Star appeared the Sun and its light were not far behind.
 (The chemical element &ldquo;phosphorus&rdquo;---Latin spelling---was so named because it glowed in the dark as the result of slow combination with oxygen.)
-The Latin name for the Morning Star was Lucifer, which also means &ldquo;light-bringer.&rdquo;
+The Latin name for the Morning Star was <em>Lucifer</em>, which also means &ldquo;light-bringer.&rdquo;

 Now notice that the Greeks made no use of mythology here.